chocolatey/docs/input/en-us/guides/usage/proxy-settings-for-chocolatey.md

 ## Explicit Proxy Settings

-Chocolatey has explicit proxy support starting with 0.9.9.9.
+Chocolatey has explicit proxy support through the `choco config` command.

-You can simply configure 1 up to 5 settings and Chocolatey will use a proxy server. `proxy` is required and is the location and port of the proxy server.
+You can simply configure up to 5 settings and Chocolatey will use a proxy server. `proxy` is required and is the location and port of the proxy server.
 The values for user/password are only used for credentials when both are present.

 ~~~sh
 choco config set --name proxy --value <locationandport>